 Other Mediterranean Side Dishes

-If you’re looking for other yummy Mediterranean side dishes that are easy to make, try my Za’atar Fries, Mediterranean Farro Salad or Authentic Greek Salad Recipe.
+If you’re looking for other yummy Mediterranean side dishes that are easy to make, try my Za’atar Fries, Mediterranean Farro Salad or Mediterranean Buddha Bowl.
 My favorite cuisine is Mediterranean food, so I’m always making Mediterranean versions of my favorite meals.

 Let me know if you have a recipe you’d like to see given a Mediterranean twist in the comments!